-As at: 1pm, 24 November 2022
+As at: 1pm, 25 November 2022

-- Since 23 June 2022 the alert level of the gas emergency plan has been in place. - The situation is tense and a further worsening of the situation cannot be ruled out.
-The gas supply in Germany is, however, currently stable.
-At present, the security of supply in Germany continues to be safeguarded.
-The Bundes-netzagentur is monitoring the situation carefully and is in close contact with the system operators. - Due to planned maintenance work on the gas pipeline between Great Britain and Belgium, a change in Belgian imports is envisaged between 15 and 29 November 2022.
+- Since 23 June 2022 the alert level of the gas emergency plan has been in place. - The gas supply in Germany is currently stable.
+The security of supply is safeguarded at present.
+Overall, the Bundesnetzagentur still views the situation as tense and cannot rule out a further worsening of the situation.
+The Bundesnetzagentur is monitoring the situation carefully and is in close contact with the system operators. - Due to planned maintenance work on the gas pipeline between Great Britain and Belgium, a change in Belgian imports is envisaged between 15 and 29 November 2022.
 In the view of the Bundesnetzagentur, based amongst others on information provided by market participants, the maintenance work will not have a negative impact on security of supply in Germany as it will be compensated by shifting other flows within the European gas transmission system. - Gas is mainly being taken out of storage.
 The total storage level in Germany is 99.26%.
 The storage level at the Rehden facility is 93.77%. - Gas consumption in the week beginning 14 November 2022 was lower than average consumption in the past four years but up by nearly 28% compared with the previous week.
-Temperatures were 0.7°C lower than in the previous years. - Wholesale prices are fluctuating greatly and have fallen sharply recently.
-However, businesses and private consumers must adapt to significantly higher gas prices. - The Bundesnetzagentur stresses the need to save gas.
+Temperatures were 0.7°C lower than in the previousyears. - Wholesale prices are fluctuating greatly and have risen again recently.
+Businesses and private consumers must continue to adapt to a significantly higher price level. - The Bundesnetzagentur stresses the need to save gas.
 Avoiding a national gas supply emergency this winter depends on three things: cutting gas consumption by at least 20%, LNG terminals starting operation at the beginning of next year, and the winter decrease in imports and the increase in exports which are currently at a particularly low level being relatively small.